Amazon Bedrock AgentCore vs ECS Fargate: Choosing Your AI Agent Deployment Strategy

 ECS Fargate:

 Long-running tasks supported up to task definition limits.
 Suitable for workflows that span hours if container stays running.
+No built-in agent memory—you build it.

 Cost Comparison

-Bedrock AgentCore Runtime Costs
+Bedrock AgentCore Costs

-- Model Inference: Dominant cost.
-Claude Sonnet ~$3/million input tokens, $15/million output tokens
+- Claude Sonnet ~$3/million input, $15/million output tokens

 Cost Characteristics:

-- ✅ Zero cost when idle
+- ✅ Zero cost when idle (no sessions)

-Reference: Bedrock Pricing
+Reference: AgentCore Pricing

 ECS Fargate Costs